privacypass/challenge-bypass-extension/README.md

 #### Issue response

-Marshaled array used for sending signed tokens back to the user.
-This message is appended to the response body by the edge after a valid CAPTCHA is submitted.
+A response string that is appended to the response body by the edge after a valid CAPTCHA is submitted.
+Contains signed points that can be used for redemptions in the future and the DLEQ proof for verification.

 - `<signed-tokens>` is an array of compressed elliptic curve point, as above, that have been 'signed' by the edge.
 In the VOPRF model the 'signed' point is essentially a commitment to the edge's private key